utep-cs-systems-courses/nets-python-intro/Readme.md

 The re regular expression library and python dictionaries should be used in your program.

 Note that there are two major dialects of Python.
-Python 3.0 is incompatible with 2.7.
+Python 3.* is incompatible with 2*.
 As a result, Python 2.7 remains popular.
-All of our examples are in 2.7.
-We (mildly) encourage students to use 2.7 for their assignments.
+All of our examples have recently been ported to 3.*.
+We (mildly) encourage students to use that dialect of Python.